Recovering From Bad Financial Decisions? Here’s How To Recoup >3% Profits In < 12 Months💮

 It is vital to the organisation’s bottom line that CFOs ensure all pricing and financial decisions are financially sound.

-Cash flow shapes up the ability of the company to pay its bills.
-The cash balance is the cash received minus the cash paid out during the time.
-This is where things can get tricky with cash flow management.
+Cash flow shapes the company’s ability to pay its bills.
+Cash balance is the total cash received minus the total cash paid out in a given period.
+And this is where things become complicated with cash flow management.

-What are some of the bad decisions business owners make because of cash flow problems?
+Some of the bad decisions businesses create because of cash flow problems

 In some cases, bad business decisions lead to cash flow problems.
-Once you are in the crunch, your decision-making ability is further aggravated by a lack of resources and fear.
-This can lead to bad decisions in three main areas of your business:
+When you are in the crunch, your ability to decide is affected by inadequate resources and of fear.
+Consequently, leading to bad decisions in three major areas of your business which are:

 - Hiring/Firing: You decide to postpone hiring someone you need because cash is tight and the economy is down, but you have a steady demand for your products.
 You are struggling because you do not have the right staff to help you even meet current demand, which is impacting service, performance, quality, timing.
-You fear negative reviews and unsatisfied customers.
+As a result, getting negative reviews and unsatisfied customers.

 Hesitating on firing a mediocre employee because the cost of searching, replacing, re-training, etc. can cause financial loss.

-- Spending: You don’t spend in places where you should spend because you feel like you can’t afford to.
-You don’t take advantage of opportunities or take educated risks for the benefit of your business because of the costs involved.
+- Spending: You don’t spend enough on new equipment where you should because you fear that you won’t get a high enough return on CAPEX.
+You don’t take risks for the benefit of your business just because of the costs involved.

-Many businesses have cash flow problems because they’re not achieving their target margins.
-Not hitting the target margins will lead to delays in paying your staff’s salaries.
+A lot of companies have cash flow problems because they fail to achieve their target margins.
+Not hitting the target margins will lead to delays in paying your staff’s salaries and underserving your customers.
 This is a working capital requirement.
-You need working capital to pay payroll before you get your profits.
+Working capital is needed to pay payroll before you get your profits.

-You should redesign your pricing revenue model, as this will have the biggest impact on profits over anything else.
-Hence, consider the pricing model that fits best for your business: Value-Based Pricing, Fixed Fee, Time & Material, or Milestone Driven.
+You should redesign your pricing revenue model, as this will have a huge effect on profits over anything else.
+Hence, consider the pricing model that suits best for your business (Value-Based Pricing, Fixed Fee, Time & Material, or Milestone Driven).

-Cash flow can fall quickly if you’re underselling your offer.
-In effect, if you don’t have enough profit to generate the working capital needed to pay for supplies, payroll, and bills, for instance, trouble is not far off.
+Cash flow can quickly go wrong if you’re underselling your offer.
+And the trouble is not far off if you don’t have sufficient margin to produce the working capital to pay for bills, supplies, and payroll.

 Make the right decisions when recovering from bad financial decisions